Government shutdown is better than budget nonsense

 This is, of course, everyone’s fault, though a substantial amount of it should be placed at the feet of House Speaker Sara Gideon and the Democratic caucus.
 Gideon knows full well that the 3 percent surtax, which was passed by Maine voters in November, is economic suicide for Maine and that it must be repealed in full.

 But Gideon also knows that the surtax is a weapon she can use to extract concessions out of the Republicans.
-Namely, hundreds of millions of dollars in education funding she can secure for her friends in the teacher’s union.
+Namely, hundreds of millions of dollars in education funding she can secure for her friends in the teachers’ union.

 Her decision to use horrible public policy as leverage is shameful and disgusting, of course, but it also provided an opening for the lunatic fringe on the activist left to begin pressuring elected Democrats.